kayman-mk/blog-tech-at-work/src/_posts/2022-07-13-dependabot.md

 ---
 date: 2022-07-01
 ---
+# Dependabot

-# What is Dependabot good for?
+# What is it good for?

 Dependabot is a tool which updates all your dependencies in a repository on a regular basis.
 It is doing so by creating pull requests, so it follows your defined release process.
 It behaves like a developer who does the boring work for your team.
 Great!